 The Samurai Ninja Museum Shinjuku works best as the anchor of a Shinjuku day — morning or afternoon at the museum, then an evening that uses the district's energy as the setting.
 The following cluster covers the historical depth and the contemporary atmosphere that makes Shinjuku one of Tokyo's most complete neighborhoods.

-Kabukicho Shinjuku at night — Tokyo entertainment district near the Samurai Ninja Museum Shinjuku, with neon signs and street energy
+Central Shinjuku at night near the Samurai Ninja Museum Shinjuku, in the Shinjuku-sanchome area of eastern Shinjuku, with neon signs and street energy

 HERITAGE